Table of Contents

 - to any other successors in title to our business.

-8 Do we transfer your data outside the EEA?
+8 Do we transfer your data to third countries or international organisations?

-The personal data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
-It may also be processed by companies operating outside the EEA who work for us or for one of our service providers.
-For instance, the computer servers used to host a website could be located outside the EEA – this is not unusual given that the internet is a global environment.
-Your personal information could be held at a destination which offers a different level of data protection than in the EEA, including Australia, Serbia, India, US.
+The personal data that we collect from you may be transferred to, and stored in third countries or with international organisations .
+It may also be processed by companies operating in third countries who work for us or for one of our service providers.
+For instance, the computer servers used to host a website could be located in a third country – this is not unusual given that the internet is a global environment.
+Your personal information could be held at a destination which offers a different level of data protection than the Gibraltar law, including Australia, Serbia, India, US.
 To ensure your personal information remains safe when transferred like this, we will take all reasonable steps to maintain a suitable level of protection in line with this Policy.

-Any transfer of your personal information to a location outside the EEA will be based on:
+Any transfer of your personal information to a third country or to an international organisation will be based on:

-- the contractual Standard Data Protection Clauses adopted by the European Commission or a relevant data protection authority; or
+- the contractual Standard Data Protection Clauses; or

-- an adequacy decision from the European Commission, confirming that the third country provides adequate protection for your personal information; or
+- an adequacy decision confirming that the third country provides adequate protection for your personal information; or

 - Your consent, or another legal basis on which we are entitled to make the transfer.